efenollal/boomtown_notes_app/README.md

 - On the terminal or cmd, navigate to the location to where the project will reside in and type `git clone https://github.com/efenollal/boomtown_notes_app.git`.
   - The repository can also be downloaded as a zip file and unzip it to the project location by opening Clone or download dropdown button and select Download ZIP.
-- The application can be quickly run by using Laravel's development server.
-On your terminal/cmd, simply cd to boomtonw_notes root and type `php artisan serve`.
-Navigate to *localhost:8000/notes* to see the notes list.
 - Rename .env.example to .env and change dbengine to sqlite, dbnane to database.sqlite and leave username and password blank.
 - Create a new file and name it **database.sqlite** file in database folder.
 - Run composer install on your terminal/cmd.
 - Run run `npm install` on terminal/cmd after composer is done installing its packages.
 - Run `php artisan migrate` so the required tables are generated.
 - Finally run `php artisan serve` to start the server.
+- Navigate to *localhost:8000* to see the notes list.

 ## Usage